 Our staff consists of caring, nurturing individuals who have a genuine interest and love of young children.
-The teaching staff is trained in Early Childhood Education with vast experience, participating in continuing programs of professional development including advanced college coursework, conferences, workshops, and other training.
+The teaching staff is trained in Early Childhood Education with vast experience, participating in continuing programs of professional development including advanced college coursework, conferences, workshops, and other trainings.
 Our teachers exceed the requirements set forth by the State of California for preschool teachers.
 Regular bi-weekly staff meetings ensure that our school-wide goals for the children remain clear and viable.
 The staff is trained in pediatric First Aid and CPR and is required to maintain current certification.